CSC207-UofT/course-project-the-losers-club/phase1/design_document.md

 ## Updated Specification

-* The specification remains mostly the same, except for an additional game `Go Fish` that was added in this phase.
-The rules of the game is as follows:
+* The specification remains mostly the same, except for an additional game Go Fish that was added in this phase.
+* Main additions for phase 1 are:
+  * Added a main menu (previously, launching the project launched straight into Crazy Eights)
+  * Added "user" functionality&mdash;tracking users and their game statistics through their username
+  * Added serialization of users (users' statistics are stored between program runs)
+  * Added a basic GUI (only implemented in Crazy Eights for now, other games and design improvements are to be done in phase 2)
+* The rules of Go Fish are as follows:

 ### Go Fish